hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 #### Actor Approach
 AU Core Actors are defined to describe the specific sets of functionality supported by systems that play a role in AU Core data exchange.
 Each actor is defined by:
-* an ActorDefiniition that includes reference to support expectations (narrative conformance requirements and capability statements)
+* an ActorDefinition that includes reference to support expectations (narrative conformance requirements and capability statements)
 * a capability statement that describes the requirements for the system and resource support

 #### Capability Statement Approach